-Following conventional wisdom, many people think they’ll need to spring for that $40 oil change every 3,000 miles or three months.
+Following conventional wisdom, many people think they’ll need to spring for an oil change every 3,000 miles or three months.
 But that may not be the case, Banks points out.

 “A lot of cars can go 5,000 [or] 10,000 miles between oil changes,” she says.
 “It is based on your owner’s manual.”

-For those of us who haven’t cracked open their car’s owner’s manual in a while — or ever — Banks says that’s where you’ll find a maintenance schedule that’ll outline when your vehicle needs routine care, like getting tune-ups, your filters replaced, your tires rotated and your oil changed.
+For those of us who haven’t cracked open the owner’s manual in a while — or ever — Banks says that’s where you’ll find a maintenance schedule that’ll outline when your vehicle needs routine care, like getting tune-ups, your filters replaced, your tires rotated and your oil changed.